Graduate Certificate in Grants and Proposals

 Deadlines for Application

-CG&P applications are reviewed only once a year.
+CG&P applications are reviewed twice a year.

 Distance Learning Agreement (all online applicants)

 All online program applicants need to sign and return our Distance Learning Agreement, which indicates that you understand our requirements for technology, time, and honor.

 All applicant packages are evaluated holistically, which is to say that every piece of the application package contributes to the applicant's overall desirability.
 Specifically, we are looking for no specific test scores, GPAs, or resume experiences, but are instead looking for applications that contain synergistic arguments for the applicant's good fit with the program and its objectives.